 Again the electronic organ scene beckoned and Dave joined the Lowrey Organ Company and was Artist for the European Operations of Lowrey playing at venues and trade fairs all over Europe and the USA.
 In 1979 he was promoted to Marketing Specialist/Artist, and further promotion came in 1983 when he was made Keyboard Marketing Manager for Lowrey in Europe.
 1984 was decision making time, because the Company invited him not only to work in Chicago, but reside there as well, where he became Director of Product Planning and Development in 1985.

-As if that isn't enough to keep him busy, he's also the musical director at the church of St. Anne in his local village.
-The Organ Society and club circuit is also benefiting with Dave now being back on the performing circuit and in his 'spare time', is teaching piano, organ and keyboard.
-Another one of his responsibilities currently is working with the ever-expanding singing sensation “Sing Live UK”. (www.singliveuk.com)
+As if that isn't enough to keep him busy, he's also the Musical Director, Organist and Choir Master at the church of St. Anne in his local village.
+The Organ Society and club circuit are also benefiting with Dave now being back on the performing circuit and in his 'spare time', is teaching piano, organ and keyboard.